Terrrya/Places-API/README.md

 ## Filling .env file
 <hr>

-To fill .env file you have to get API token of telegram bot and Stripe Secret API Token.
+To fill .env file you have to get Django secret key, for example from https://djecrety.ir/ Also you can add settings for your database or use default settings:
-<br> https://core.telegram.org/bots/faq#how-do-i-create-a-bot can help you to get Telegram API token
-<br> https://stripe.com/docs/keys - can help you to get Stripe secret access key

 ## Getting access